A Look at How the Williams Settlement Affects Print and Digital Instructional Materials

 Over the first four years of implementation, county offices of education identified nearly 200,000 textbook and instructional materials deficiencies.

-Each school district’s governing board takes an inventory each year to determine if there is a sufficient amount of textbooks for the number of students.
+Each school district’s governing board takes an inventory each year to determine if there is a sufficient quantity of textbooks for the number of students.
 If there is a deficiency, the board will provide information to teachers and the public and take action within two months of the school year.

 What tool can campuses use to ensure they have the correct textbook inventory?